-Loose feces were observed in all groups in a non-dose dependent manner.
-Polydipsia occurred in the control, 0.05 and 0.075 mg/kg groups.
+Loose fees were observed in all groups in a non-dose dependent manner.
+Loose fees were observed in all groups in a non-dose dependent manner.
+Polydipis accurred in the control, O.05 and O.075 mg/kg groups.
 Trending towards decreasing hematocrit (but still within reference intervals) was observed in all groups.
-One dog in the 0.05 mg/kg group was mildly anemic during recovery.
+One dog in the 0.05 mg/kg group was middly anemic furing recovery.
 Monocytosis and elevated fibrinogen were seen on Days 2 and 23 in a dose-dependent manner.

-Gross pathology findings at the infusion site included inflammation, Gross pathology findings at the infusion site included inflammation, redness, and thickening of the skin.
-Correlative histopathology findings of the influst included hemorrhage, edema, inflammation, mixed cell inflitration, fibrosis, and chronic organizing thrombosis.
+Gross pathology findings at the infusion site included inflammation Gross pathology molings at the insudon set included inhammation, rediness, and thickening of the skin.
+Correlative histopathology findings of the infusion site included hemorrhage, edema, inflammation, mixed cell inflictation, fibrosis, and chronic organizing thrembosis.
 Only one of the recovery dogs had changes at the infusion site consisting of proliferation of the intima.
 One dog in the 0.075 mg/kg group had a severe wound, confirmed on histopathology as ulcerative inflammation and severe necrosis with bacteria present.
-Gross pathology findings also included red, mottled, firm, and enlarged lymph nodes in all dose groups, including recovery dogs, confirmed on histopathology as inflammation, lymphoid hypercellularity, hemorrhage, and sinus histiocytosis.
+Gross pathology findings also included red, mothed from and enlarged humph nodes in all does enume. and severe necrosis with bacteria present.
+Gross pathology molings and included red, mottled, firm, and enlarged hymph nodes in all dose groups, including recovery dogs, confirmed on histopathology as inflammation, hymphold hypercellularity, hemorrhage, and sinus histocytosis.
 Pituitary cysts were observed in 7 dogs in all STELFONTA treated groups.
-One dog each from the 0.075 mg/kg group was observed to have kidney tubular vacuolation, dilation of the ventricles of the brain, and chronic inflammation of bot the left thigh skeletal muscle and left sciatic nerve.
-Laborator Vardiovascular Study
+One dog each from the 0.075 mg/kg group was observed to have kidney tubular vacualation, dilation of the ventricles of the brain, and chronic inflammation of both the left thigh skeletal muscle and left sciatic nerve.